 - Test your presentation on other people beforehand and videotape yourself.
 Listen to their feedback and watch yourself: would you understand and appreciate your presentation?

-- If you have a Q&A session after your talk, announce that it will be short, 2-3 minutes and that you will show a wrap-up or case story illustrating your message after the Q&A session.
-That way you avoid draining the enthusiasm of the audience by long-winded Q&A sessions and you keep the audience in the room.
+- If you have a Q&A session after your talk, announce that it will be short, maximum 5 minutes and that you will show a wrap-up or case story illustrating your message after the Q&A session.
+That way you avoid draining the enthusiasm of the audience by long-winded Q&A sessions and you keep the audience in the room

-- End by showing a slide with a key question or action point aimed at the audience, to encourage discussions afterward.
+- End your presentation by showing a slide with a key question, or action point aimed at the audience, to encourage discussions afterward.
 Also show you contact details and the link to your presentation summary on your blog, or on an internet service like Slideshare.

 - Don’t read word by word from your script.
 You will sound like a robot and miss the all-important eye contact with the audience.
 Use stiff cue cards with key words and starter sentences instead.

-- Don’t talk too fast and try to cram a 45-minute presentation into a 30-minute time slot by speaking at machine gun pace.
-You might just as well stay at home.
+- Don’t talk too fast and try to cram a 45-minute presentation into a 30-minute time slot by speaking at a machine-gun pace.

 - Don’t use any acronyms without spelling them out and explaining what they mean.